bordaigorl/rmview/README.md

 * The "reStreamer-like" version, in the [`ssh` branch][ssh-branch]

 In my tests, the VNC version is a clear winner.
-The `ssh` branch of this repo hosts the reStreamer-like version for those who prefer it, but I am not planning to update it.
+The `ssh` branch of this repo hosts the reStreamer-like version for those who prefer it, but it should be considered unmaintained.

 ## Credits